Digital Empathy Leadership Training

 Being a great virtual interviewer requires a lot of the same skills as an in-person interview, it’s just more demanding.
 We’ll look at how you can put yourself in the interviewer’s shoes to present your best self on screen.

-McKenna will cover reading non-verbal cues over video-conference, effective virtual answers to interview styles, and how to present yourself visually and auditorily.
+For schools and professional organizations, McKenna will cover reading non-verbal cues over video-conference, effective virtual answers to interview styles, and how to present yourself visually and auditorily.